salkuadrat/lucifer/README.md

 });
 ```

-If you run command `lucy run` and open http://localhost:3000 in the browser, it'll shows an html page displaying `Hello Detective`
+If you run command `l run` and open http://localhost:3000 in the browser, it'll shows an html page displaying `Hello Detective`

 You can change the default `views` with other directory you want.